Deletion and Insertion Tests in Regression Models: Experimental Results

 The result for the average policy where the reference data is common to all test data is shown in Figure \ref{fig:corr_insertiondeletion_ave}.
 This is a setting where the reference data are very far out of distribution, just like a single color image is for an image classification task.
 In this case the deletion test, replacing real pixels in order by average ones, attains much smaller ABC values than the insertion test that starts with the average values.
 From the above results in Figure \ref{fig:corr_insertiondeletion}, \ref{fig:corr_insertiondeletion_oto} and \ref{fig:corr_insertiondeletion_ave} it is easy to observe that the relational distributions of insertion and deletion tests are totally different depending on the reference data policy, even for the same XAI algorithm.
 One cause is asymmetry in the response: if $f(\bsx)$ is sharply bounded below but not above then insertion ABCs can be much larger than deletion ones.

 The ABC including other XAI methods are aggregated in Table~\ref{tb:diffABC_oto}.
-Their relationships of magnitudes are almost same as those in counterfactual policy in Table~\ref{tb:diffABC_cern}.
-It is also confirmed that insertion test gains large ABC than deletion test with same setup in general and their differences look large than those of counterfactual policy.
+The relationships among their magnitudes are almost same as those in the counterfactual policy of Table~\ref{tb:diffABC_cern}.
+It is also confirmed that insertion tests have larger ABC values than deletion tests with same setup in general and their differences are larger than those of the counterfactual policy.
 This point supports our previous discussion about their asymmetry.
-The computation of Input$\times$Gradient does not take the reference data into account, and this might explain why Input$\times$Gradient has comparative scores to other methods in the average policy.
+The computation of Input$\times$Gradient does not take the reference data into account, and this might explain why Input$\times$Gradient has comparatively scores compared to other methods in the average policy.

 The average number of different columns between reference data and target data and correlation coefficients of ABCs in two kinds of tests are summarized in Table \ref{tb:assym_diff}.
 All sixteen columns have different values in the counterfactual policy by definition.
 The deviation from sixteen in the value in one-to-one policy is mostly from the two charges of the data, which can take only two levels, $+1$ or $-1$.
 In this sense, the reference data in average policy is unphysical data since it has charges that are near zero.
 The correlation coefficients between two tests also vary between policies.
 We note also that the behavior of the two ABCs in the average policy strongly depends on whether $f(\bsx) > f(\bsx')$ or $f(\bsx) < f(\bsx')$ as seen in the scatter plots Figure \ref{fig:corr_insertiondeletion_ave}.